 - Points for Peaks : ‘Wainwrights’ are Lake District peaks which stand at over 1,000 feet in height.
 They are subdivided into seven geographical regions.
 Each are described in different Wainwright guide books.

-- 10 points will be awarded for every peak in the Northern and North Western fells.
+- 10 points will be awarded for every peak in the Eastern or Central fells.

 - All turn-points have a standard radius of 400 meters whether taken in the air or taken on foot.

 *Note: Radius is based on files shared via this website only*

 - Furthest North, South East or West option : * removed *